 This lemon zucchini bread recipe is one of my all-time favorites on the blog and is something I’ve made for almost a decade for healthy snacks!
 Try it for yourself and you’ll realize this lemon zucchini bread tastes like a super-indulgent version that uses all the regular white flours, sugars, etc. Except that it isn’t!

 Instead, this lemon bread is zesty, sweet, and decadent without being overly sweet using just unrefined sugar.
-It’s also super moist from zucchini (like this almond flour zucchini bread and zucchini banana bread too- so soft and moist!), zingy from lemon juice and zest, and even more nutrient-dense with the use of wheat-free almond flour.
+It’s also super moist from zucchini (like this almond flour zucchini bread and healthy zucchini banana bread too- so soft and moist!), zingy from lemon juice and zest, and even more nutrient-dense with the use of wheat-free almond flour.

 Like zucchini, almond flour has become a favorite baking ingredient of mine.
 Made up of finely ground blanched almonds, almond flour is low-carb, high-fiber, high-protein, and packed with heart-healthy fats.
 This combination means that it creates rich baked goods that fill you up without feeling ‘heavy’ on your tummy.
-In fact, almond flour bakes are super moist and light–like this almond flour cake, chocolate cake, and brownies.

 However, even with all these healthier ingredients, this lemon bread is a family favorite (even with kids), and no one would guess it’s filled with zucchini.
 It’s the perfect summery loaf to make during summer when there’s an overflow of zucchini in your (or your neighbors) garden.
-I mean, there’s only so much grilled zucchini, zucchini fritters, and zucchini lasagna you can make, right?!
+I mean, there’s only so much grilled zucchini and zucchini fritters you can make, right?!
 Plus, my kids love anything lemony – like these healthy lemon bars, too.

 Best of all, the baked lemon zucchini loaf is healthy and wholesome enough that you can enjoy it as a snack, breakfast, brunch, or dessert dish!
 And if you’re still looking for more inspiration on how to use up leftover zucchini, why not check out this list of 30 healthy zucchini recipes!
-Plus, did you know cakes aren’t the only thing you can ‘hide’ zucchini in?
-I also use it in these healthy turkey burgers and healthy turkey meatballs, too!

 Why This Lemon Zucchini Bread Recipe Works?